webdesignberlin/coding-guidelines/js/guidelines.md

 ```

 - global variabels should always be referenzed by using the window object (eg. window.myGlobalVar)
-- whenever we can we should use single ticks
+- whenever we can, we should use single ticks

 ```js
 var title = 'My title';